 If you need your own tasks like within rails, you can simply store them in lib/tasks and they will be automatically available to you.
 See the rake tasks guide for more info.

+Neither Merb nor Rails supports a simple way – such as is available in Django – to create multiple first-class standalone applications within the same project.
 Why is it necessary to have mountable applications?
 There are many different applicable scenarios.
 For example, you might need to build simple sites which act as customer showrooms.
 All of these sites share the same logic like admin, auths, models, etc.

 In Rails, to achieve this you might normally create three separate applications: